microflo/microflo/README.md

 Implementation of [Flow-based programming](http://en.wikipedia.org/wiki/Flow-based_programming).
 Inspired by and designed for integration with [NoFlo](http://noflojs.org/).
-First hardware target will be [Arduino](http://arduino.cc)-compatible boards.
+The first hardware target is [Arduino](http://arduino.cc)-compatible boards.

 Different from most other physical computing involving Node.JS/JavaScript in that it aims to allow build _standalone_ microcontroller applications, that can also be